c-git/c-git.github.io/content/rust/thoughts.md

 Don't underestimate the value of a good editor, compiler, linter or formatter.
 I personally do not like formatting code by hand seems like a waste of time and code completion is table stakes.
 If it is context aware that's all the better (but feels like table stakes, don't think I can go back to manually narrowing down results).

+# Types

+Trying to write python today I realized why I like types in rust.
+Types allow me specify my assumptions at compile time.
+And get the compiler to check them for me.